Helping ADHD-challenged couples worldwide

 For Couples and Individuals

 Standard couple therapy won’t suffice.
 Individual ADHD therapy isn’t enough.
 What does that leave?
 A merging of proven principles from both couple therapy and ADHD therapy: Adult ADHD-Focused Couple Therapy™.
-Available in late 2019.
+Available spring 2020.

 International ADHD Professional Directory